I know that many property investors are a little intimidated by the thought of bidding for a property at auction.

 If you’ve done your market research, and hopefully you have, then making a ridiculously low offer is usually a mistake.

 It’s a strange phenomenon that some buyers attend auctions and then pretend they’re not interested in it at all.

 But it can work in the buyer’s favour to show interest during the entire auction campaign.

-If no one bids at auction, because seemingly they’re not interested, then the vendor is legally entitled to make a vendor bid on the property to help move the auction along.
+If no one bids at the auction, because seemingly they’re not interested, then the vendor is legally entitled to make a vendor bid on the property to help move the auction along.

 This can either get things started or when the auction stalls because everyone is trying to “play the game”.